pstoute/clean-testimonials/readme.txt

 5. Example use of the [testimonial-submission-form] shortcode.
 This shortcode will turn this page into a Testimonial submission page for your users

 == Changelog ==
+= 1.5 =
+* Added ct_pre_render_testimonial, ct_render_testimonial and ct_after_render_testimonial hooks.
+* ct_pre_render_testimonial is a filter which allows a developer to completely override how a testimonial looks.
+* ct_render_testimonial is a filter which allows a developer to filter the default testimonial styling before Clean Testimonials outputs it.
+* ct_after_render_testimonial is an action which triggers every time a testimonial is rendered, allowing you to perform your own actions afterwards.
+* Added 'context' parameter to each testimonial render (including the above hooks).
+This allows a developer further flexibility in how a testimonial should be rendered.
+* Minor tweak to the testimonial cycle code
+* The testimonial cycle AJAX request now takes 'context' and 'word_limit' as a parameter

 = 1.4.2 =
 * Simple maintenance release.
 No functionality change.